listerogusuku/Dynamic_system/README.md

 # Dynamic_system
-Modeling of a Dynamic System using Python.
+Modeling of a Dynamic System using Python and Jupyter Notebook.